This page was reviewed under our medical and editorial policy by

 IMRT is a common type of radiation therapy.
 Because the treatment can be planned so precisely, with different levels of radiation given at different angles depending on the target tissue (cancerous or healthy), it’s especially used to treat head and neck cancers—such as oropharyngeal cancer, nasopharyngeal cancer or laryngeal cancer—where key organs and tissues are more condensed.
 It’s also commonly used as the radiation treatment for prostate cancer.

-A key part of IMRT is having image scans so your care team can learn as much as possible about the size and shape of your tumor.
+A key part of IMRT is having image scans so the care team can learn as much as possible about the size and shape of the patient's tumor.

-Before treatment, you may hear your care team refer to inverse planning, which is how IMRT treatment is planned.
-First, your care team determines the ideal dose of radiation.
-From there, they use your scans to plan for the cancerous cells to get the ideal dose, while healthy tissue nearby will get lower doses.
-Because they first determine the ideal dose and then outline the different strengths at different angles—which is the opposite of more traditional radiation treatment planning—it’s called inverse planning.
+Before treatment, the patient may hear the care team refer to inverse planning, which is how IMRT treatment is planned.
+First, the care team determines the ideal dose of radiation.
+From there, the team uses the patient's scans to plan for the cancerous cells to get the ideal dose, while healthy tissue nearby receives lower doses.
+Because the care team first determines the ideal dose and then outline the different strengths at different angles—which is the opposite of more traditional radiation treatment planning—it’s called inverse planning.

-While you and your care team are in the treatment planning process, be sure to ask any questions you may have about your treatment or what to expect.
-You may consider asking:
+While the patient and his or her care team are in the treatment planning process, it's important to ask any questions about the treatment or what to expect.
+The patient may consider asking:

-During the time you’re getting IMRT, you’ll work with a radiation oncologist who will plan and oversee your treatment.
-This specialist meets with you before your treatment starts to review your medical history and any recent test results.
+During the time the patient is receiving IMRT, he or she works with a radiation oncologist who plans and oversees treatment.
+This specialist meets with the patient before treatment starts to review the patient's medical history and any recent test results.

-A radiation therapist is the one who delivers the treatment and ensures you’re in the right position each time.
-Because radiation treatments need to be very precise, the therapist may mark your body with dots of ink that remain through all the IMRT sessions.
+A radiation therapist delivers the treatment and ensures the patient is in the right position each time.
+Because radiation therapy treatments need to be very precise, the therapist may mark the patient's body with dots of ink that remain through all the IMRT sessions.

-Though simulation scans are typically done to help plan treatment, your care team may also use real-time images during the IMRT procedure to guide the treatment and intensity.
+Though simulation scans are typically done to help plan treatment, the care team may also use real-time images during the IMRT procedure to guide the treatment and intensity.

-Your care team can tell you how often you’ll need to undergo IMRT and for how long.
+The care team may indicate how often the patient needs to undergo IMRT and for how long.
 Most people receive treatment once a day, five times per week, for about five to eight weeks.
-Your treatment schedule will depend on the size, shape and type of cancer, as well as your general health and any other cancer treatments you’re getting.
-IMRT is usually done at an outpatient treatment center or as an outpatient treatment at a hospital.
+The patient's treatment schedule will depend on the size, shape and type of cancer, as well as the patient's general health and any other cancer treatments he or she is receiving.
+IMRT is usually performed at an outpatient treatment center or as an outpatient treatment at a hospital.

-Any radiation procedure comes with possible side effects, which tend to depend on the area of the body getting treatment.
-Some common side effects include fatigue and skin changes such as:
+Possible radiation therapy side effects tend to depend on the area of the body getting treatment.
+Some common side effects may include:

-Ask your care team about possible side effects or risks associated with your IMRT treatment and how to manage them.
+Ask the care team about possible side effects or risks associated with IMRT treatment and how to manage them.

 IMRT is also associated with a higher quality of life after treatment—again, especially when it comes to head and neck cancers, where the side effects of radiation treatment often affect the patient’s ability to eat and drink.
 Patients with head and neck cancers who undergo IMRT have reported fewer instances of dry mouth and better experiences with swallowing, allowing them to return to more normal eating and drinking habits after treatment.